-It’s known to assist with all matter of fertility and the menstrual cycle.
+It’s also known to assist with all matter of fertility and the menstrual cycle.
 I even include it in my very popular fertility combo.

 This is also a stone for beauty often used in baths and facials.
 Brings about a glowy, more youthful skin tone.
 I pop a tumbled stone into my facial moisturizer and also use Rose Quartz facial discs for my facial.
 Alternately, you can find a Rose Quartz roller to stimulate blood flow to your complexion.